 Wildlife Ecologists, Staff and Managerial Levels (San Joaquin Valley)

-We are growing our San Joaquin Valley wildlife team.
+We’re growing our San Joaquin Valley wildlife team.
 We are looking for staff-level and senior (project manager-level) wildlife ecologists with strong expertise in wildlife species and habitats of the Central Valley and/or Central Coast.
-The anticipated pay range for this position is $67,000―$108,000 annually plus a generous benefits and bonus program.
+The anticipated pay range for this position is $69,000―$109,500 annually plus a generous benefits and bonus program.

 What it’s like to work with us

 Our staff-level ecologists spend time both in the field and in the office (whether physically in the office or working remotely).
-When in the field you may conduct surveys and monitoring for special-status wildlife and plant species, complete habitat assessments, and assist with research and data collection.
+When in the field you may conduct surveys and monitoring for special-status wildlife and plant species, serve in the role of an agency-approved Designated Biologist for specific projects, complete habitat assessments, and assist with research and data collection.
 When not doing field work, you’ll contribute to biological resource reports, support processes to obtain regulatory permits, and build your consulting skills and experience by collaborating with senior staff.

 Project managers will have the opportunity to apply your expertise as the lead biologist on projects, helping to develop solutions to ecological challenges in the San Joaquin Valley as well as in the broader Central Coast and Sierra Nevada regions.
 The work will require local species expertise, a strong background in regulatory issues, and solid technical writing skills.
 Successful project managers possess a high level of personal organization and apply critical thinking to develop a project-specific approach.
 Many of our clients seek our expertise with the goal of going above and beyond project requirements, giving us the opportunity to contribute to projects that benefit the environment.
 Externally project managers serve as the liaison with clients, project team members, and agency contacts and work on proposals and business development efforts.